safing/docs/docs/portmaster/os-integration.md

 ##### kernel module

-We will provide an alternative to `iptables` by writing a kernel module to handle the needed packet interception in the future.
+We will provide an alternative to the `iptables` integration by writing a kernel module to handle the needed packet interception in the future.
 Depending on the performance and stability of the `iptables` integration this might come sooner or later.

-##### proc/net {% include code_ref.html github-portmaster="process/proc" %}
+##### proc/net {% include code_ref.html godoc-portmaster="process/proc" %}

 In order to find out which process a packet belongs to, the proc filesystem is first parsed to find the socket id of the intercepted packet, then the process directory is search for the matching PID.